 Market lambs will be tagged with official USDA tags AND also need to have scrapie tags at the fair.
 All breeding sheep will still be required to have a USDA Scrapie tag before the animals are allowed onto the fairgrounds this summer also.
 The only exception to this is for breeding animals that have breed registration papers and a breed tattoo.
 If sheep exhibitors plan to exhibit breeding stock they can order their own free scrapie tags by calling 1-866-873-2824.
 These tags should be ordered early since it usually takes several weeks before they are received from the United States Department of Agriculture.

-Only Green County Fair market lambs need to be pre-identified by the 27th.
+Only Green County Fair market lambs need to be pre-identified by May 3rd.
 Market lambs for the Wisconsin State Fair will not be identified this way.
 Please consult the Wisconsin State Fair requirements for lambs to be showed there.

-Auction record books and other show information will also be distributed to exhibitors online or at the Extension Green County office.
+Auction record books and other show information will also be distributed to exhibitors online, in their Lamb Identification Kits, or at the Extension Green County office.
 Contact the Extension Green County office, at 608-328-9440 for more information.

 Green County Sheep Producers